ayushvasawade/beyond-marks/README.md

 ---

-## The Platform: The AcadOS Ecosystem
+## The Platform: The BEYOND-MARKS Ecosystem
 ### 💡 From Fragmented Chaos to a Unified Ecosystem

 We transform your institution's digital infrastructure from a collection of disconnected islands into a seamlessly integrated, intelligent whole.